OpenRiak/riak_kv/docs/QueryAPI.md

 The evaluation expression is a pipeline of evaluation functions to be applied to each index term.
 The first evaluation function `delim($term, :dl1, ($dob, $fn, $gn, $pc))` instructs the query to split the query term using the delimiter identified by the substitution `dl1` (i.e. "|") and then up to four elements as will be placed in the projected attributes maps as `$dob`, `$fn`, `$gn` and `$pc` respectively.
 The second evaluation function `split($gn, :dl2, $gn)` is to take the value of the attribute `$gn` and create a new attribute `$gn` which is a list obtained by splitting the attribute value on the delimiter identified by the substitution `dl2` (i.e. ".").

+So in this term there are two delimiters, one `|` which splits up a fixed number of attributes, and some evaluated with the `delim` function which outputs elements directly into the mpa of attributes.
+There is then a second delimiter `.` which splits one of those attributes, the given name attribute into individual given names.
+As there is variable number of given names supported, the `split` function is used to output an attribute whose value is a list.
+In this case the output name of the attribute `$gn` is the same as the input, so this alters the value in the attribute map rather than creating a new one.

 After applying the evaluation expression, the filter_expression will receive a map of projected attributes like this (for this specific index entry):

 ```json